MailOnline/state-keeper/README.md

       ]
     });

-In this case the videoplayer waits an ad to show before the video.
-After a timeout of 500ms it transition directly to the contentPlaying state.
+In this case the videoplayer waits for an ad to show before the video.
+After a timeout of 500ms it transitions directly to the contentPlaying state.

 Cleaning up
 -----------